nicholas-long/blog/content/posts/automatically-tagging-zettelkasten-documents-with-chatgpt.md

 # code

 Sometimes this code returns duplicate tags, or returns some of the same tags that already exist.
-I was able to reuse a script that I created for removing duplicate tags during the process of [implementing the merging functionality]({{< ref "adding-merge-note-feature-to-workflow.md" >}})

 ## generating the prompt for chatgpt
 First, I created a simple script for generating the prompt for ChatGPT.